 - Overall health of the patient

-Studies suggest that newer treatment combinations and approaches may improve the length of survival.
+Current research suggests that newer treatment combinations and approaches may improve the length of survival.
 People with CLL should consult with their doctors to discuss individual potential outcomes.
 For survival statistics, click here.

 Measuring Treatment Response